nicolo-tellini/sppComp/howto.md

 ```sh
 [7] 81589
 ```
 The number outside the squared brackets is the process ID of the command you run.
-You may want to save it on a txt file.
-In case you mistakenly run the pipeline with the incorrect parameter you can kill the run. <code>nohup</code> generates a log file, called <code>nohup.out</code>, which collects the steps and the information concerning the **current status** of the pipeline as well **errors**.
-It is a *txt* file and can be accessed with <code>cat</code>.
+You may want to conserve it.
+In case you mistakenly run the pipeline with the incorrect parameter you can kill it. <code>nohup</code> generates a log file, called <code>nohup.out</code>, which collects the steps and the information concerning the **current status** of the pipeline as well **errors**.
+It is a txt file and can be accessed with <code>cat</code>.

 An example of <code>nohup.out</code> :